onyasumi/cluster/README.md

 # Cluster

-A collection of Python 3 scripts that organizes photos by date taken using EXIF data
+Python3 program that ingests photos from your SD card (or any other media) to your server or NAS (or any other destination directory) and sorts them by date taken in a `year/month+day` structure

 ## How to Use
-### Mac OS/Linux
-Run `runcluster.sh` in Terminal
-### Windows
-Install Python 3 (make sure to add it to PATH), install the package `exifread` (`pip3 install exifread`) and run `organizephotos.py` (`python3 ~/scripts/organizephotos.py`)
+Install `python3`

+Clone and cd into the repository and run

+    pip3 install -r requirements.txt

+Then

+    python3 runcluster.py

+For a fully automated ingestion process, the process can be preconfigured.
+The configuration can be found at `settings.yml`

+## Other Info

 ### fixmodtime.py
-For each photo in a given folder, this script reads the date of creation from the EXIF data, and uses it to the metadata to the proper the creation and modification dates.
+Sets the proper creation and modification dates for each photo from EXIF data

 ### orgbydate.py
-Organizes each photo in a given folder into a folders based on the date of modification [Year/month+day].
-Run fixmodtimefromexif.py before running this.
+Organizes each photo in a given folder into a folders based on the date of modification [Year/month+day]

 ### renshutter.py
-This script solves the issue of the files not retaining their original names.
-It uses the EXIF data of each photo to set the name of the file to the shutter count of the camera (i.e. DSC_3435.NEF, where 3435 is the shutter count).
-This effectively allows for the files to be sorted based on their order taken.
+Renames each photo to a given prefix and its shutter count (i.e. DSC_3435.NEF, where 3435 is the shutter count).

 ### rmduplicate.py
-Removes duplicate files in a given folder by checking SHA1 checksums using a python set.
+Detects and removes duplicate files in a folder using SHA1 checksums.